pghilardi/exercises/README.md

-# exercises
+# Exercises

-Public algorithms practice
+Algorithms solutions using Python